|

 Charles Manson |

-Charles Manson is a notorious American criminal who masterminded
+Charles Manson is a notorious American criminal

-several senseless, brutal murders and is considered the
+murders, and is considered the personification

-personification of evil by many.
+of evil by many.

 Known primarily for the 1969 Tate-LaBianca

-murders, Manson was actually a career
+murders, Manson was actually a career criminal

-criminal with a record dating back to
+with a record dating back to the late 1940s.

-responsible for dozens of murders.
+of murders.

 |